Inside/Out: New Chinese Art: Exhibition concept

-The exhibition is a survey of contemporary art from Chinese societies, representing artists from Mainland China, Taiwan, Hong Kong, as well as those who have emigrated overseas.
+The exhibition is a survey of contemporary art from Chinese societies, representing artists from mainland China, Taiwan, Hong Kong, as well as those who have emigrated overseas.
 This was one of the first major exhibitions to present contemporary Chinese art focusing on work created between 1985 and 1998.
 The exhibition centers around issues of modernity, identity and transnationalism as artists created works in a region experiencing rapid and momentous changes and development.

 In the exhibition catalogue, curator Gao Minglu writes "The primary goal of this exhibition is to enrich the western audience's understanding of contemporary art from selected Chinese regions, both visually and conceptually.".
-The exhibition was organised thematically, exploring regionally-specific topics such as the recation to consumerism and leisure culture in China in the 1990s or the quest for cultural identity in Taiwan as well as more issues such as the tension between art and commerce, and the relationship Chinese art has with language, writing and tradition.
+The exhibition was organised thematically, exploring regionally-specific topics such as the reaction to consumerism and leisure culture in China in the 1990s or the quest for cultural identity in Taiwan as well as more issues such as the tension between art and commerce, and the relationship Chinese art has with language, writing and tradition.
 Setting artworks in the context of social, political and historical events, the exhibition also worked to distinguish artists' places of origins, presenting a more nuanced understanding of artmaking in the different regions and cities of mainland China, Taiwan and Hong Kong.